 Table 4.3.
-1 shows a spin 2, N = 1 neutral massive graviton type superposition that emitts infinitesimal mass N = 2 graviton superpositions with about 70 times the probability that N = 2 gravitons emitt N = 2 gravitons.
-It may possibly be only detected via these graviton interactions.
+1 shows a spin 2, N = 1 neutral massive graviton type superposition.
+If it can only detected via graviton interactions we may never detect it directly.
 (Dark Matter Wimp searches would not see these as spin 2 is not subject to the weak force.)